High Desert Conservation District

 The High Desert Conservation District is governed by a publicly elected Board of Supervisors.
 All terms are for four years and elections take place in even numbered years.
 The present Supervisors, their positions on the Board, and current terms of office are as follows:

 Unless otherwise noticed, the Board of Supervisors meets the second Tuesday of each month at 6:30pm at the USDA Service Center in Cortez; 628 West 5th Street.
-The Manager of the District, Judy Garrigues, is directly responsible to the Board of Supervisors and supervises the District staff.
+The President is Suzanne Aikin and District Manager, Victoria Peterson, is directly responsible to the Board of Supervisors and supervises the District staff.

 Visit the High Desert Conservation District website at: www.highdesertcd.org